Iran – and its colourful president Ahmadinejad – are in the news a quite lot these days…

 With his permission, here is CodeSlinger’s tutorial on the 20th century events, through which Persia became the Iran of today:

-Now that we have all that out of the way [explanation of 'What is Cultural Marxism'], we can see what I mean when I say that the manner in which the Pahlavi Shahs went about modernizing Iran subjected the country to the destructive effects of cultural Marxism.
+Now that we have all that out of the way, we can see what I mean when I say that the manner in which the Pahlavi Shahs went about modernizing Iran subjected the country to the destructive effects of cultural Marxism.
 I’m certainly not saying the Shah of Iran was a Marxist.
 I’m pretty sure he was nominally Muslim, though he vigorously pursued the policy of secularization begun by his father, so what they really believed is hard to say.

 But I don’t think either of them deliberately set out to harm their country, though the father was clearly the shrewder and more ruthless of the two.
 The sense I get from reading about them is that they meant to rule well, if at all possible, but they meant to rule in any case.
 The social reforms they introduced were being put into practice everywhere in the modern world at the time, but nowhere had they been in place long enough to allow the tree to be known by its fruit.

 The father first appears on the stage of history as Reza Khan, commander of the Persian Cossack Brigade, which he used to seize control of Persia and put and end to the Qajar dynasty in 1923, upon which he became Reza Shah and took the surname Pahlavi.
 Being broke, in danger of being swallowed by the Russians, and in danger of being overthrown by the Shiite Imams, Reza Shah implemented a strongly anti-communist police state and gave carte-blanche to the British.